Arraying/Arraying.de/content/post/2021-11-06-antifraud.md

 I read a few papers on using machine learning to detect fraudulent URLs.
 However, while ML is definitely incredibly powerful, it still wasn't enough for this.

-There were three main problems I came across
+There were three main problems I came across:
 1. **Training.** I had ridiculously little scam links, so training the algorithm becomes a problem.
 In addtion to this, there are only maybe two or three legitimate links for Discord and Steam each.
 With such little data, it would be incredibly difficult to train a model that does not overfit.
 2. **Features.** A lot of the research papers I came across used upwards of 20 features.
 This amplifies my training problem due to the curse of dimensionality.
 But even worse, I didn't even have a lot of the features they used to work with.
 For example, they used the length of the domain (i.e. to combat random character mash domains) or if the domain was an IP address.
 Neither of those applied to me.
 3. **Performance.** Machine learning can be really accurate in their detection, if done right.
 That being said, there is a reason why many video game anticheats do not use machine learning.
 Non-learning algorithms can just provide better detection performance.
+In this case, I had a hunch that a learning algorithm would not provide low enough false positives.

 **Levenshtein distance**